Uttarakuru

-The Greek Ottarakorai and the Roman Attacori myths are probably related to Uttara Kuru.
+Some modern historians identify this kingdom's territory as an Indian frontier north of Gandhara, that could encompass modern-day Iran, Kazakhstan, Afghanistan, Tajikistan, Turkmenistan, Uzbekistan, Kyrgyzstan, and parts of southern Russia.

-Some historians identify this kingdom's territory with modern-day Kyrgyzstan.
+The Greek "Ottarakorai" and the Roman "Attacori" myths are probably related to Uttara Kuru.

 At some point during the reign of Pururavas-Aila (the first king mentioned in the line of lunar dynasty of Indian kings) Uttara Kuru and the Kurus of India belonged to the same Kuru Empire.
 Arjuna collected tribute from Uttara Kuru during his northern military campaign for Yudhishthira's Rajasuya sacrifice.
 The epics also mention that they followed a republican constitution with no monarchy.